deib-polimi/katena/README.md

 Operations on Blockchain with TOSCA.

-This repo contains all the files needed to setup and run the experiments used in the evaluation of KATENA.
+This repo contains all the files needed to deploy compiled etherum aplications that are complietn with spacific deploy patterns.
-The prototype has been tested on Ubuntu 20.04.

 **NOTE**: to reproduce the experiments reported in the paper refer to [Experiments Reproducibility](#experiments-reproducibility) section.
 For each experiment, we provided the required step to run it.
 If you want further information on how to use KATENA to deploy your applications refer to [Development](DEVELOPMENT.md) file.
 For extra information on Number of Tokens computation see [here](./NUMBER_OF_TOKENS.md).